ivan-bilan/The-NLP-Pandect/README.md

 * [Ethics in NLP](https://aclweb.org/aclwiki/Ethics_in_NLP) - resources from ACLs Ethics in NLP track
 * [The Institute for Ethical AI & Machine Learning](https://ethical.institute)
 * [Understanding the Capabilities, Limitations, and Societal Impact of Large Language Models](https://arxiv.org/abs/2102.02503) [Paper, Feb 2021]
+* [Fairness-in-AI](https://github.com/dreji18/Fairness-in-AI) - this package is used to detect and mitigate biases in NLP tasks [GitHub, 8 stars]

 ### Adversarial Attacks for NLP
 * [Privacy Considerations in Large Language Models](https://ai.googleblog.com/2020/12/privacy-considerations-in-large.html?m=1) [Blog, Dec 2020]